Dr. Franziska Bomski

 Dr. Martin Schaad MBA

 Dr. Martin Schaad studied history, economics and philosophy at Stirling University before completing a D.Phil in modern history at St Antony's College, Oxford.
 He was also awarded an MBA at Heriot-Watt University, Edinburgh.
-His publications include Bullying Bonn: Anglo-German Diplomacy on European Integration, 1955-61.
-(Macmillan: Basingstoke 2000), "Dann geh doch rüber.." Über die Mauer in den Osten (Ch.
-Links Verlag: Berlin 2009) and Die fabelhaften Bekenntnisse des Genossen Alfred Kurella (Hamburger Edition 2014).
+His publications include Bullying Bonn: Anglo-German Diplomacy on European Integration, 1955-61 (Macmillan: Basingstoke 2000), "Dann geh doch rüber.." Über die Mauer in den Osten (Ch.
+Links Verlag: Berlin 2009), Die fabelhaften Bekenntnisse des Genossen Alfred Kurella (Hamburger Edition 2014), Der Hochverrat des Amtmanns Povel Juel (transcript: Bielefeld 2020, Open-Access) and, most recently, Brennen sollstu!
+Die Hexen von Poel (callidus: Wismar 2021).

 Andreas Schulz studied political science and sociology at the Phillips-Universität Marburg/Lahn and the University Hamburg and Scientific-Documentarist/Information Specialist at the Institut für Information und Dokumentation, Potsdam.